 Let’s get together!

 ME: Gorgeous thick, white fur with deep black and bright orange highlights.
 A little overweight but “working on it,” as they say.
 Big, beautiful eyes, the longest whiskers you’re ever seen, looking for the love of my life.
-I’m shy at first, but I’m only six years old and have much to give to the right person.
+I’m shy at first, but I’m only nine years old and have much to give to the right person.

 LIKES: Head massages, chin scratches, back scratches (let me demonstrate “elevator butt”), my special food, and lots of attention.
 As winter arrives, I want to know that I’m safe and warm inside with you.
 I don’t like to rush into things, so I need some time to see how things work out between us.
 Not being coy—just cautious.
 If there have been “other cats” in your life before me, it’s OK because a little experience with the mysteries of the feline world is a good thing.